agnyp/git-clean-branches/README.md

 If you want it to look nice, like in the example below, rename it to just `git-clean-branches` without the `.sh`.

-Git has a nice feature: If your path contains an executable starting with git-* you can use it withing your git-repository like this:
+Git has a nice feature: If your path contains an executable starting with git-* you can use it within your git-repository like this:

 ```
 git clean-branches